tunegpt/tunegpt.github.io/docs/index.md

 | GPT and roll your own model hybrid            | $                      | $$$            | $$$         | $$$                      |
 | Roll your own model                           | $                      | $$$            | $$$         | $$$                      |

-## What's changed?
+## What's new?

 - On March 1, OpenAI announced the release of API access to ChatGPT, a hosted language model.

-## What a hosted language model mean for your company?

-The cost to develop a language based prediction service has dropped by orders of magnitude.
+- The cost to develop a language based prediction service has dropped by orders of magnitude, if you restructure.

-- What information gathering toil is suddenly feasible for you to automate?
-- How can fine-tuning GPT jump start your current ML language classifier project?

 ## About